kylebrowning/waterwheel.swift/README.md

 However if it failed, the error might look like this:

-    Expected status code in (200-299), got 404,  "View does not exist"
+    Expected status code in (200-299), got 404,  "Node 5 could not be found"

 What you need to get started
 ================================